fieldtrip/website/reference/ft_prepare_sourcemodel.md

    cfg.headshape     = a filename for the headshape, a structure containing a single surface,
                        or a Nx3 matrix with headshape surface points (default = []) cfg.spmversion    = string, 'spm2', 'spm8', 'spm12' (default = 'spm8')

+ The EEG or MEG sensor positions can be present in the data or can be specified as cfg.elec          = structure with electrode positions or filename, see FT_READ_SENS cfg.grad          = structure with gradiometer definition or filename, see FT_READ_SENS

+ The headmodel or volume conduction model can be specified as cfg.headmodel     = structure with volume conduction model or filename, see FT_PREPARE_HEADMODEL

  See also FT_PREPARE_LEADFIELD, FT_PREPARE_HEADMODEL, FT_SOURCEANALYSIS,
  FT_DIPOLEFITTING, FT_MEGREALIGN